truzmeto/LoanStatusPrediction/kernel.md

     memory usage: 61.0+ MB

 Only 19 features are choosen to process further.
 Feature names are self explanatory.
-Data info shows that some of the features have numeric or integer data type , while others are categorical data type(object).
+Data info show some numeric or integer data types and some categorical data types(object).
 Let's take a closer look at a few rows.

 ```python